prismicio/prismic-gatsby/docs/migrating-from-v2-to-v3.md

      `
    ```

-2. When accessing a thumbnail, access it with the `thumbnails` property.
+2. When accessing a thumbnail, use the `thumbnails` property.

    ```diff
    - const mobileUrl = data.prismicPage.data.imageField.mobile.url